 The climate contracts vary from city to city, and are based on each city’s specific conditions.
 Umeå, for example, has opted to include consumption-based emissions as well, which are not usually included in the reporting.

-Many projects are already under way.
-An example of this is “Sharing cities”, where Gothenburg, Malmö, Stockholm and Umeå have collaborated on various types of sharing economy services – for example, sharing bicycles, toys and leisure equipment.
+Many projects has already been carried out.
+For example "Sharing cities”, where Gothenburg, Malmö, Stockholm and Umeå have collaborated on various types of sharing economy services – for example, sharing bicycles, toys and leisure equipment.
 However, the majority of the work on the climate contracts is still being drawn up, and will also be developed and revised over time.

 Objective: The participating cities will be climate neutral by 2030.

-Other participants: The Swedish Energy Agency, Vinnova, Formas, the Swedish Agency for Economical and Regional Growth and Viable Cities.
+Other participants: The Swedish Energy Agency, Vinnova, Formas, the Swedish Agency for Economical and Regional Growth, Swedish Transport Administration, The Swedish Environmental protection agency and Viable Cities.

 RISE’s role: RISE sits on the management of Viable Cities and works closely with several of the participating cities regarding the transition work and a wide range of projects in this area.